These Mid Sussex planning applications were submitted last week

 Twineham

-DM/22/0502: Little Hickstead Place, Hickstead Lane, Hickstead.
+DM/22/0502: Hickstead Place, London Road, Hickstead.
 Removal two existing stables ranges and replace with a new equestrian barn.

 Worth